Elderjs/plugins/packages/images/README.md

 ## FAQ:

-- Hpw to disable Placeholder: set `placeholder: false` in your config.
+- How to disable placeholder: set `placeholder: false` in your config.
+- How to disabled padding on the `.ejs` class.
+Set `cssString:false`.
+This will disable the plugin from generating any css which gives you full control and will help keep your site from being impacted by future css changes.

 ## Full Config: